Christ in the Desert: The painting

 Christ in the Desert is one of Kramskoi's Jesus-themed paintings, the other being Rejoice, King of the Jews and Herodias.
-Kramskoy used primarily cold colours to reflect the chill dawn in the background.
+Kramskoi used primarily cold colours to reflect the chill dawn in the background.
 The thoughtful figure of Christ, wearing a dark wrap and a red tunic underneath, is slightly shifted to the right of centre.
 Kramskoi wrote: "To the question 'this is not Christ, how do you know he looked like that?', I permitted myself to reply 'but even the actual, living Christ has not been recognised'."
 The painting emphasizes Jesus's human constituent of hypostatic union and features a mind in struggle instead of action.
 Because the horizon divides the canvas plane almost in half, the figure of Jesus dominates the painting space and harmonizes with the stern wilderness simultaneously.

-Kramskoi sold his work to Tretyakov for 6,000 rubles.
+Ivan Kramskoi sold his work to Tretyakov for 6,000 rubles.